-During 2017/8, the principal activity of the charitable company was the operation of 13 primary academies in Nottingham and Derby.
-In January and July 2018, 2 further primary academies joined the Trust and this is recognised within the Balance Sheet, although for part years in the Trading Statements.
-The schools vary in size from single form to 2 form entry.
-A further primary school joined the Trust after the balance sheet date on 1st September 2018.
+During 2016/17, the principal activity of the charitable company was the operation of 8 primary academies in Nottingham and Derby.
+In the final quarter of the year, 1 junior and 4 further primary academies joined the Trust (1st June 2017 & 1st July 2017) and this is recognised within the Balance Sheet, although for just 2 or 3 months in the Trading Statements.
+The schools vary in size from single form to 3 form entry.

-Directors believe the sustainability of Transform Trust has been further enhanced in the growth to 16 schools.
-The 3 new schools range in Ofsted ratings: "Outstanding", "Good" and "Requires Improvement.
-Additionally 3 established Trust Schools have also been subject of Ofsted Inspection during the year, with all 3 Schools receiving a "Good" rating (all had previously been "Inadequate" on joining).
+Directors believe the sustainability of Transform Trust has been further enhanced in the growth to 13 schools.
+New schools range in Ofsted ratings from "Good" (x2), "Requires Improvement (x1) and Inadequate (x2).
+2 established Trust Schools have also been subject of Ofsted Inspection during the year, with both Schools receiving a "Good" rating.
 Trustees are satisfied that external validation is showing all Trust schools are moving forwards, and that additional Trust school improvement capacity is being generated within these improving schools.

 It remains a core principle that Transform Trust's children remain central to all Trust endeavours.
-In 2017/8 Transform held the annual Children's Awards once again, attended by nominees from each Trust school, parents and Governors.
-Transform also held its annual Performing Arts festival for all Trust schools.
-Transform continued the work of its Children's Parliament where children representing each School Council come together to share and run projects (guest appearance made by Alex Norris MP).
-Transform also held its first annual Fun Run for children across the Trust and participated in sporting activities with other like-minded Trusts.
-The new Transform Enrichment Diploma (TED) has also been launched to ensure all Transform children experience a minimum standard of a fully rounded education.
+In 2016/17 Transform launched the first Children's Awards attended by nominees from each Trust school, parents and Governors.
+Transform also launched its first Performing Arts festival for all Trust schools, held its first Transform Parliament where children representing each School Council come together to share views, and in the Autumn Transform will launch its first joint Sports event.

-Trustees also recognise the success of the Trust lies with staff, and in 2017/8 asked staff how they felt in the annual Staff Survey.
-Staff satisfaction improved from 82.5% in 2016 for the whole Trust to 85.9% in 2017, with a spread across Trust schools from 66% to 94%.
-Feedback from staff has helped inform an action plan which has been implemented by the Executive team in 2017/8, particularly focused on wellbeing.
+Trustees also recognise the success of the Trust lies with staff, and in 2016/17 launched the first Annual Staff Survey.
+Staff satisfaction (a metric devised by Trustees) measured 82.5% for the whole Trust, with a spread across Trust schools from 63% to 94%.
+Feedback from staff has helped inform an action plan which has been implemented by the Executive team in 2016/17.
 The next Annual Staff Survey will highlight to Trustees whether this has been successful.
 The Trustees also recognise that equal opportunities for staff should be an integral part of good practice within the workplace.
-The Multi Academy Trust aims to promote equal opportunity in all areas of its activities including creating a working environment in which the contribution and needs of all people are fully valued.
+The Trust aims to promote equal opportunity in all areas of its activities including creating a working environment in which the contribution and needs of all people are fully valued.
 The policy of Transform Trust continues to support recruitment and retention of children and employees with disabilities.
 Transform Trust does this by adapting the physical environment and by making support resources available.